Welcome to SaveTheGuns.com!

 4. Which gun is right for my body?
 People of slight build should not consider the most powerful firearms in each category.
 Large shotguns and rifles might have to be cut down to properly fit those of small stature or small hands.

 5. Will the gun be diligently cared for?
 Stainless steel will not corrode and oxidize as readily as "blued" steel.
 You should make sure that you keep your firearms in top condition.
 Do not allow them to corrode and degrade to the point where their reliability may be in question.
+Plus, it is EMBARRASSING to take out a firearm to show to an interested dinner guest and have it be all dusty, filthy or rusty. :-)

 Interesting Fact:

-**11% of all privately owned firearms in the United States have never been fired.
+**According to at least one study I've read about 11% of all privately owned firearms in the United States have never been fired.
 Practicing with a self-defense firearm is an important aspect of gun ownership that has been neglected in most families.

 6. How much are you prepared to spend?
 An inexpensive bargain firearm may not function properly and reliably.
 You usually get what you pay for when it comes to a gun purchase.
 Be prepared to spend between $300 and $1200 for a quality firearm.
 If you spend under $100.00 for a small .25 ACP, you may be compromising too much!!!